Fluent Commerce Logo

 • In essence, this category of rules understands how to generate dynamic queries.

-• There are some helpers for traversing connection types, edges, and node fields, which will be automatically skipped, for example,
+• There are some helpers for traversing connection types, edges, and node fields, which will be automatically skipped, for example, `items.0.currency` is equivalent to `items.edges.0.node.currency`

 JsonPath Props

 In essence, this category of rules understands how to generate dynamic queries to maximize flexibility across domains and use cases.
-In most cases, the value/s loaded via this dynamic query will be compared against another rule prop as described by the rule name and description.
+In most cases, the value/s loaded via this dynamic query will be compared against another prop as described by the name and description.

 Path